Monaco Ports new pleasure in Ventimiglia

-Situated on the Riviera dei Fiori (Riviera of Flowers), at the mouth of the Roya River, Ventimiglia sits in a stunning geographical location and close between the Italian town of Sanremo on one side and the small city of Menton and Principality of Monaco on the other.
+Situated on the Riviera dei Fiori (Riviera of Flowers), at the mouth of the Roya River, Ventimiglia sits on a stunning coast line, close to the Italian town of Sanremo on the one side and the city of Menton and Principality of Monaco on the other.

-The beautiful Mediterranean resort town of Sanremo is a miniature mecca of Italian style and love of food and long afternoons sitting at café tables.
+The beautiful Mediterranean resort town of Sanremo is a miniature mecca of Italian style and passion for food and long afternoons sitting at café tables.
 With a wealth of small boutiques, fashionable eateries, luxury villas and the grand Casino Sanremo, this little gem is half an hour from Cala del Forte.

-20 minutes the other way, across the border into France, lies Menton, the “city of citrus” with its annual Lemon Festival and a near permanent display of lemons and oranges amongst the palms and in the many subtropical gardens.
-It hosts a much loved music festival each summer and currently its most prominent cultural showpiece is the celebrated Jean Cocteau Museum.
+20 minutes in the other direction, across the border into France, lies Menton, the “city of citrus” with its annual Lemon Festival and a nearby permanent display of lemon and orange trees among the palms and many subtropical gardens.
+It hosts a much loved music festival each summer while currently its most prominent cultural showpiece is the celebrated Jean Costeau Museum.